Interview: ORIGINALS… Chris Liebing

-Welcome to ORIGINS, 909originals’ series of interviews with leading DJs and producers, examining their early careers, the tracks and clubs that influenced their sound, and the individuals that helped them on their journey.
+Welcome to ORIGINALS, 909originals’ series of interviews with leading DJs and producers, examining their early careers, the tracks and clubs that influenced their sound, and the individuals that helped them on their journey.

 Radio host, DJ, label owner, promoter… German techno powerhouse Chris Liebing has done it all, and then some.

 Some 25 years on from his first techno ‘eureka’ moment (in a record shop in his hometown of Gießen), Chris remains one of the most consistent, boundary-pushing names in electronic music, and his latest album, Burn Slow (released today, 7 September), finds him in ebullient form, working alongside artists such as Polly Scattergood, Cooper Seaton and the legendary Gary Numan.

 He’s also got a barrel-load of headline gigs coming up, heading up HYTE events at Amsterdam Dance Event in October (alongside Loco Dice, Pan-Pot and others) and We Are Electric in Eindhoven, as well as what promises to be a storming set at District 8 in Dublin on Friday 21 September, to name but a few.